 Glycopeptides are a type of antibiotics used to treat bacterial infections, especially those caused by gram-positive organisms and enterococcal infections, which are resistant to other antibiotics.
 Glycopeptide antibiotics work by inhibiting the cell wall synthesis of the bacteria.
 By attaching to its target (D-alanyl-D-alanine terminus) which is part of the cell wall, the invading bacteria are unable to divide and multiply.
 Glycopeptides also possess a bactericidal capacity, which means they can block the multiplication of bacteria and can also act as poisons and kill them.

-Infection-causing bacteria are broadly of two types: gram-positive bacteria which lack an outer membrane covering their cell walls and gram-negative bacteria which have an additional membrane that covers the cell walls.
-Although glycopeptides are effective on the gram-positive bacterial infections, gram-negative bacteria are resistant to glycopeptides because of the presence of an outer membrane that restricts the entry of glycopeptides into their cell wall.
+Infection-causing bacteria are mainly of two types: gram-positive bacteria which lack an outer membrane covering their cell walls and gram-negative bacteria which have an additional membrane that covers the cell walls.
+Although glycopeptides are effective on gram-positive bacterial infections, gram-negative bacteria are resistant to glycopeptides because of the presence of an outer membrane that restricts the entry of glycopeptides into their cell wall.

 How Are Glycopeptides Used?

 - Infective endocarditis (bacterial infection of the heart lining, valve, or blood vessel)